shreyas111/Multimedia_CS523_Project_2/README.md

 in the style of movie dialog corpus.
 There is a UI which the user can use to chat with the chat bot.

 ## Creating A Tensor Flow Environment to Run the Projects in Anaconda:
-Steps:
+### Steps:
-We have run the projects on python 3.5 so we recommend to run on python 3.5 enviornment.
+1. We have run the projects on python 3.5 so we recommend to run on python 3.5 enviornment.
-After installing [Anaconda](https://www.continuum.io/downloads), you should create a [conda environment](http://conda.pydata.org/docs/using/envs.html) so you do not destroy your main installation in case you make a mistake somewhere:
+2. After installing [Anaconda](https://www.continuum.io/downloads), you should create a [conda environment](http://conda.pydata.org/docs/using/envs.html) so you do not destroy your main installation in case you make a mistake somewhere:

     conda create --name tf python=3.5

-Now you can switch to the new environment by running the following (on Linux):
+3. Now you can switch to the new environment by running the following on Linux:

     source activate tf

-Some of these tutorials use [scikit-learn](http://scikit-learn.org/stable/install.html) which can be installed in your new conda environment as follows.
+4. Some of these tutorials use [scikit-learn](http://scikit-learn.org/stable/install.html) which can be installed in your new conda environment as follows.
 This also installs NumPy and other dependencies:

     conda install scikit-learn

-You may also need to install other dependencies, such as:
+5. You may also need to install other dependencies, such as:

     conda install jupyter matplotlib scipy pillow

-Now you have to install TensorFlow.
+6. Innstall TensorFlow.
 In order to train the model on your own it is recomended to install a GPU version of Tensor Flow.
 To run the GPU version of Tensor Flow you will need a NVIDIA GPU with a compute capability of 3.0 or aboove.
 To find a list of GPU's which are can be used to run GPU version on Tensor Flow visit the following link: https://developer.nvidia.com/cuda-gpus.
 It is much more complicated to install the GPU-version because you also need various NVIDIA drivers.
 That is not described here.